Writer/Surfer

 Glade’s fully featured Boundary took top honors among in-mold helmets for its minimal weight, generous venting, customizable fit, and comfortable liner that made the helmet great for long days on the mountain.
 The top vents are controlled by two sliders that allow you to fully control the airflow for ideal temperature control.
 The visor is great for minimizing the gap between goggles and helmet, and the magnetic buckle closure is easy to operate with gloves or mittens on.

-A more cost-effective option than the uber-customizable Smith Vantage, the Boundary is a high-quality mid-tier option that’s equally comfortable albeit with less ventilation.
+A more cost-effective option than the uber-customizable Smith Vantage, the Boundary is a high-quality mid-tier option that’s equally comfortable, albeit with less ventilation.
 In testing, we noticed that the outer shell of the Boundary seemed to show minor knicks and scrapes faster than our other favorite in-molds like the Giro Owen Spherical or Smith Vantage.
-So, if you spend time dipping into the trees it may be worth it to drop the extra coin on the Giro or Smith for less visible wear over time.
+So, if you spend time dipping into the trees, it may be worth it to drop the extra coin on the Giro or Smith for less visible wear over time.

 CHECK PRICE ON GLADE

-Top-Pick Hard Shell Helmet
+Premium Hard Shell Helmet

-Sweet Protection Igniter 2Vi Mips ($229)
+Sweet Protection Igniter 2Vi Mips ($270)

 Sweet Protection Igniter 2Vi Mips